-Ambitious Instruction and Learning
+E. Ambitious Instruction and Learning

-Instructional Programs and Strategies
+- 1. Instructional Programs and Strategies

+- a.
 Instructional Programs

-Describe how the school ensures its core instructional programs and materials are aligned to Florida's standards
+- 1. Describe how the school ensures its core instructional programs and materials are aligned to Florida's standards.

 Vineland uses the core instructional programs as established by the Charlotte County Public Schools District office.
 All instructional materials must be aligned to the Florida Standards.
-The materials that have been adopted by the district have all been through extensive peer review and a crosswalk has been provided for those materials that are based on common core standards in order to correlate with the new Florida Standards.
-Any materials that may be used as supplemental materials must be approved by the school site administrator.
+The materials that have been adopted by the district have all been through extensive peer review and are in accordance with Florida Standards.
+Any materials that may be used as supplemental materials must be approved by the school site administrator and meet the the criteria of following Florida Standards.

+b.
 Instructional Strategies

-Describe how the school uses data to provide and differentiate instruction to meet the diverse needs of students.
-Provide examples of how instruction is modified or supplemented to assist students having difficulty attaining the proficient or advanced level on state assessments
+1. Describe how the school uses data to provide and differentiate instruction to meet the diverse needs of students.
+Provide examples of how instruction is modified or supplemented to assist students having difficulty attaining the proficient or advanced level on state assessments.

 All Vineland students in grades K through 5 take the iReady assessment three times a year as part of the district approved progress monitoring system.
 Teachers meet in grade level teams with the Lead Teacher to review the results of these assessments, and to develop an action plan that will meet student needs based on the data.
 Teachers differentiate instruction based on iReady data as well as other assessments from core instructional materials and teacher made assessments.
 The teams develop an overall plan to address needs at their grade levels through action plans, and adapt strategies to address those needs.
 For example; all grade levels developed WIN (What I Need) differentiated groups based on Instructional Grouping Profiles found in i-Ready to address specific targeted skills for each child.
-Teachers within the grade level as well as additional para professionals assigned to each team will work with students 30 minutes a day during designated WIN time to address skill deficits.
-Each grade level team also established SMART goals in Math to meet designated Scale Score growth in i-Ready by mid year that would determine a grade level average year's growth in i-Ready.
+Teachers within the grade level as well as additional specials teachers and para professionals assigned to each team will work with students 30 minutes a day during designated WIN time to address skill deficits.
+Each grade level team also established SMART goals in both Reading and Math to meet designated Scale Score growth in i-Ready by mid year that would determine a grade level average year's growth in i-Ready.
 Data days are scheduled after each assessment window for grade level teams to meet in order to determine if any adjustments are needed to action plans based on the new data.